Tuition, fees and other costs (before your merit and need-based aid are applied)

 - Federal Parent (PLUS) Loans

-To obtain a refund, a student must notify the Office of the Registrar in writing that he or she is officially withdrawing and provide the last date of class attendance.
-The form used to officially notify the university may be obtained at the Office of the Registrar.
+To obtain an adjustment of charges due to a withdrawal from the university, a student must notify the Center for Academic Success, in writing, that they are officially withdrawing and provide the last date of class attendance.
+The form, used to officially notify the university of the withdrawal from all classes, may be obtained from the Center for Academic Success.
 Mere absence from classes does not reduce a student’s financial obligation or guarantee that the university will not record a final grade.
-Note that room charges and student activity and health fees are nonrefundable after classes have commenced.
+Once again, please note that room charges and comprehensive student fee are nonrefundable after classes have commenced.